 Manley Brown, O'Neal & Brown, Macon, Georgia

-A. James Elliott, Associate Dean and former president, State Bar of Georgia, Emory Law
+A. James Elliott, retired partner, Alston & Bird (banking and real estate practice), now Associate Dean of Emory Law School; former president, State Bar of Georgia

 Laura Hogue, Hogue & Hogue, Macon, Georgia (criminal defense)

 Paula Frederick, General Counsel to State Bar of Georgia (2012)